CampbellCrowley/SpikeyBot-Discord/README.md

 - thanks (Thanks the person that was mentioned, or says "You're welcome")
 - musicstats (Shows information about currently playing broadcasts)
 - chat (Forces the sent message to be sent to dialogflow instead of being treated as a normal command)
+- listcommands (Lists all commands that are currently registered with SpikeyBot~Commands)

 # Events
 - Added to guild